 Additional Reading: Recover Data From Clicking Hard Drive

-3. Grinding noise
+3. Grinding Noise

 Your hard drive may produce grinding noise if the head touches the platter without freezing its rotation.
 This may happen because of the reasons mentioned below.